What is Stock Based Compensation?

 There are many advantages to this type of remuneration, including:

-- Creates an incentive for employees to stay at the company for longer (they have to wait for shares to vest)
+- Creates an incentive for employees to stay with the company (they have to wait for shares to vest)

 - Aligns the interests of employees and shareholders – both want to see the company prosper and the share price rise